cdio/caio/README.md

 ### Commodore 64

-The emulation of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) reached beta status.
-Most of the tested programs work (there are still some issues with few advanced games that use specific video/timing tricks).<br>
+The emulator of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) supports audio, video, joystick interfaces, the cartridge CRT format, and the C1541 disk drive unit (read and write); the D64 file format is not supported (yet).

-It supports audio, joystick interfaces, the cartridge CRT format, and the C1541 disk drive unit (read and write), the D64 file format is not supported yet.
+This emulator concentrates in pre-1994 games and applications and it might not work as expected with advanced games that exploit specific video/timing "tricks" discovered/developed after 1994.

 ![c64-basic](images/c64-basic.gif "C64 - Basic")
 ![c64-q-bert](images/c64-q-bert.gif "C64 - Q*Bert")